stanford-mse-125/website-2023/project.md

 The project is intentionally open-ended and is graded holistically.
 Given the unique challenges faced by each team, there isn't a one-size-fits-all rubric.
 Some teams will spend more time collecting complex data and have simpler analyses, while others will pursue more complex analyses of data that's already clean.

-As long as there's evidence that your team has spent time sufficiently collecting, cleaning, exploring, and analyzing your data, and has taken into consideration the comments on your proposal, you should receive high marks.
+As long as there's evidence that your team has spent time sufficiently collecting, cleaning, exploring, and analyzing your data, and has taken into consideration the comments on your proposal and midterm report, you should receive high marks.

 If you have concerns about the specific directions of your project, please see a member of the teaching staff during office hours.
 We're happy to lead you in the right direction!